 To even get in the ballpark on knowing if that would work, you need to know what your annual expenses are currently.
-If you’re not already doing so, I really recommend using Personal Capital (completely free!) to easily track both your expenses and investments – I use it and love it!
+If you’re not already doing so, I really recommend using Empower (formerly Personal Capital) (completely free!) to easily track both your expenses and investments – I use it and love it!

 Then you’re able to make some assumptions on the changes in your expenses such as: